It's an archive of sorts, although there are no dates and times. Kite flying is timeless, don't you agree?

 Unfortunately, the lulls were deep and it just wasn't possible to keep the Paper Diamond kite off the ground for more than 5 minutes.
-Despite flying at over 100 feet for a while.
+That was despite flying at over 100 feet for a while.
 So, it was off to the beach.

 The average breeze strength over the sand was probably much the same as inland.
 However, being much smoother, it was very easy to let out a few meters of line and watch the kite fly constantly.

 The other day, this kite got caught up on a thistle while I was pulling it across the ground.
-Tsk tsk, my fault entirely.
+Tsk tsk, it was my fault entirely.
 The end result was a complete fold-up of the sail, putting a crinkle in the horizontal spar on one side.
-So now the kite doesn't want to fly at much above 20kph.
+So now the kite doesn't want to fly at much above 20 kph.
 Even with attempts to trim it straight, it's now a bit erratic and unpredictable.

 That Sinking Feeling

 Down at the beach, the smooth breeze gusting well into the gentle range held much promise of a long flight.
 However:

 Nearly all day, a substantial SW breeze had been blowing at this location.
 But a newsletter had to be finalized first, plus other tasks.
 Also, a heavy rain shower had passed through, taking out another chunk of time.
 To cut this long story short, the average breeze strength dropped by several kph soon after putting the kite in the air for the first time.

 The launch was easy in smooth 12 kph air.
 It was just a matter of taking thread off the winder while the Paper Diamond departed upward and outward at a fairly constant line-angle.